Welcome to the

 To realize such a future, researchers require well-considered frameworks encompassing both scientific rigor and ethics to govern the use of AI for scientific purposes.
 We hope that interdisciplinary teams will form to deliberate and write about this topic.
 We encourage submissions about questions of ethics and the use of AI for science and what these AI frameworks should consider and how they might operate.
 (Teams should allow themselves creative forays: poetry, thought experiments, dimension reduction analysis are all ok!)

 We invite teams to submit thought-provoking responses to one of the following challenges in a 2000-word essay.
 Teams may consist of up to four members, and participation from diverse technical and humanistic viewpoints is strongly encouraged.
+Qualifying finalists will be invited to submit a final draft of their work to be published in our DOI collection for the conference.

 To Participate: